Reflexology Training Today: a Short History

 With a lot of hard work and determination, and it must be said on a purely voluntary basis but with the backing of a number of independent schools around the UK, this course was accredited by the awarding body Agored Cymru in 2012.

-To give it its full title the Centralia Reflexology Mastership (incorporating Agored Cymru units at level 5), following its accreditation, began to be taught around the UK by Professional Reflexology Affiliated Schools.
-The course has specific requirements for its tutors in that they must be practising reflexologists with a depth of experience and has a mandatory 160 face-to-face (contact) teaching hours ensuring the quality of teaching especially from a practical aspect.
+To give it its full title the Level 5 Diploma in Practitioner Reflexology (Centralia Reflexology Mastership) following its accreditation, began to be taught around the UK by Professional Reflexology Affiliated Schools.
+The course has specific requirements for its tutors in that they must be practicing reflexologists with a depth of experience and has a mandatory 160 face-to-face (contact) teaching hours ensuring the quality of teaching especially from a practical aspect.

 Professional Reflexology had by this time become a verifying organisation for CNHC, and was chosen to ratify the new level 5 as being compliant with National Occupational Standards (NOS) and the Core Curriculum.